 The second day was a bit more encouraging.
 I decided that in addition to computing I would also take calls standing up.
 I figured this would give me a chance to walk around a little bit.
 Of course I have a fairly spacious workspace and I can’t imagine this would really fly in a congested cubicle farm.
 Still, I did manage to do about three hours between standing and walking and I didn’t feel terribly bad after that…

 But I woke up sore the third day.
-I should mention here that I’m not a total slug; I work out and I walk and I take care of myself.
+Look, I’m not a total slug; I work out and I walk and I take care of myself.
 I didn’t realize that sitting was such a strong part of my day, though, and it turns out it was.
-I struggled to keep up to three hours on day three, because I was determined not to backslide.
-At that point I had to admit that sitting and taking ibuprofen wasn’t such a bad ide.
+By day three I struggled to keep up to three hours, because I was determined not to backslide.
+At that point I had to admit that sitting and taking ibuprofen wasn’t such a bad idea.

 The fourth day was a Friday so I really wanted to see what I was capable of because I figured I’d slide back into sitting on Monday.
 I did my entire pre-lunch time — five hours — on my feet and you know I didn’t feel that bad.
 I proceeded to plan a busy weekend so I was hoping that I could even do better on Monday.

 Monday, day five, well, it was Monday.
 I didn’t even want to stand up until I’d been at work for about two hours, so I did three hours in the morning and two hours in the afternoon.
 That seemed optimal, but at that point I was beginning to see the limitations of the laptop compared to my traditional blogging setup.
 I realized that if I were going to commit to a standing desk I would probably have to tear up my office to do it.
 That’s not going to happen for a little while.
 So I resolved to make it through the next two days at 4-5 hours a day standing.